AriFordsham/arifordsham.github.io/_posts/2020-11-24-is-haskell-fast.md

 ---
 If you try to research this question, you might come up with confusing and contradictory answers, strongly-stated opinions, and loads of technical jargon.

-The answer depends which perspective the questioner is coming from, and what assumtions, expectations and preconceived notions they bring with them.
+The answer depends which perspective the questioner is coming from, and what assumptions, expectations and preconceived notions they bring with them.

 ## Correctly written Haskell is fast for a high-level language